dkrajzew/degrotesque/docs/mkdocs/index.md

 *degrotesque beautifies the web.*

 **degrotesque** is a [Python](https://www.python.org/) script.
-It loads an HTML file from the disc — or several in batch, one after the other — and for each, it replaces some commonly used non-typographic characters, such as ", ', -, etc. into their typographic representation for improving the pages&apos; appearance.
+It loads a text/HTML/XML file from the disc — or several in batch, one after the other — and for each, it replaces some commonly used non-typographic characters, such as ", ', -, etc. into their typographic representation for improving the pages&apos; appearance.

 E.g.: